Southern India Championships

-The Southern India Championships was a combined men's and women's tennis tournament was founded in 1889 as the South India Championship.
+The Southern India Championships also known as the South Indian International Championships was a combined men's and women's tennis tournament was founded in 1889 as the South India Championships.
 The championships was played at the Madras Gymkhana Club grounds, Madras, Tamil Nadu, India.
-The championships ran until 1980 before it was discontinued.
+The championships ran on the ITF World Circuit until 1980 before it was downgraded it continued upto the early 1990s.